 Tanzania also had a stable economy and the transparency of public finances had slightly improved.
 The country had also been commended for its gender-friendly policies, with 30% female MPs and significant female representation in President Kikwete’s cabinet.

 However, the 40-year old union between Tanganyika (mainland) and Zanzibar, which together constitute the Republic of Tanzania, continued to be a difficult issue in need of legal and constitutional reforms.

 NIMD’s programme in Tanzania

 NIMD became active in Tanzania in 2006, joining forces with the Tanzania Centre for Democracy (TCD).
 Together, we established the following objectives for the programme in Tanzania:

 - Strengthen multiparty cooperation

 - Deepen regional and international involvement by political parties

 - Increase role of politics at the local level

 - Develop a national democratic governance agenda

-Our joint strategic plan with TCD was implemented between 2007 and 2010.
-By the end of this programme, the Tanzanian government made a pledge to find a way to support TCD, which is a fundamental step in ensuring the durability of the programme.
-NIMD also achieved the inclusion of non-parliamentary parties in the TCD Board, which enhances the profile of TCD as an inclusive forum.
+Our strategic plan was implemented between 2007 and 2010.
+By the end of this programme, the Tanzanian Government made a pledge to find a way to support TCD, which is a fundamental step in ensuring the durability of the programme.